Catalina macaw: Origin

 The Catalina macaw is named after Catalina Bird Park, formerly located on Santa Catalina Island, California, at which this hybrid was first produced in captivity, in 1940.
 It is a first-generation hybrid between the blue-and-yellow macaw and scarlet macaw.
-As Catalina macaws are hybrids, they do not have a proper scientific name.
-The best way to represent these birds in taxonomy is by the expression Ara ararauna × Ara macao.
 There is speculation that the first hybrid macaw was the Catalina macaw.
 Hybridization of macaws can occur naturally or in captivity.
 However, most Catalina macaws are the result of selective breeding.
 Therefore, they rarely occur in the wild on their own.
 Breeders have selected the blue-and-gold macaw for its friendly nature, whereas the scarlet macaw is known for its striking beauty.
 This combination has created the much sought-after Catalina macaw, with its bright coloration and charming personality.
 In bird breeding, the father's genes are often dominant.
 Therefore, the male is usually the scarlet macaw, whereas the female is the blue-and-gold macaw.
 It is also possible to produce a second-generation hybrid by breeding two Catalina macaws together.